pqrkchqps/diehard-dot-fund-user-manual/en/keeping_up_to_date.md

 ### Replying by email

-You can reply to any comments you receive directly via email and your replies will be posted in the Loomio thread.
-You can also choose to view the comment in the context of the thread on Loomio by clicking the **view it on www.loomio.org** link in the footer of the email.
+You can reply to any comments you receive directly via email and your replies will be posted in the Diehard.Fund thread.
+You can also choose to view the comment in the context of the thread on Diehard.Fund by clicking the **view it on www.loomio.org** link in the footer of the email.